mantidproject/dockerfiles/development/readme.md

 ```

 If you don't want to or can't use `x11docker` then you can try using simple X server mapping (see section below).

-### Python 3

-The required packages for building Mantid against Python 3 (as described [here](http://developer.mantidproject.org/Python3.html#id2)) are installed on the Ubuntu Xenial and Bionic images.
-If you wish to build against Python 3 you need to specify the `-DPYTHON_EXECUTABLE=/usr/bin/python3` parameter to `cmake`.

 ### Network proxy